How our brake discs are made?

 Only the very cheap pads made by Shimano ("resin only") look deburred and have quite round edges, at least on one side.
 This comes from punching (most discs are punched) and because they are cheap (only those!)
 Shimano's are not sanded after punching.

-For safety, a small pressure point on the brake disc can be observed - why?
+To be on the safe side, three small pressure points on the brake disc - why?

 On each of our brake discs at least one small pressure point can be seen in the area of the braking holes, why?
 This pressure point is produced during the stiffness test.
 Each of our brake discs is subjected to a stiffness test after the heat treatment so that the minimum hardness is reached but not exceeded.
 This is an important quality criterion for a safety-related component, such as a brake disk.